eXponenta/pixi5-svg/README.md

 ## PIXIv5 SVG support

-This is hybrid of [pixi-svg](https://github.com/bigtimebuddy/pixi-svg), [pixi-svg-graphics](https://github.com/saschagehlich/pixi-svg-graphics) and more fixes and adaptations for pxii v5
+This is hybrid of [pixi-svg](https://github.com/bigtimebuddy/pixi-svg), [pixi-svg-graphics](https://github.com/saschagehlich/pixi-svg-graphics) and more fixes and adaptations for pixi v5
 ### Version support

 Pixi v5.1.1 or greater